kiddybigmoments/kiddybigmoments-server/README.md

 ## Using the API

-Each user has two fields: "number_of_kids" and an array of kids objects, like this:
+Each user will have two fields: "number_of_kids" and an array of kids objects, like this:

 ```
 {